 - their raw materials/components are mainly imported.
 Nevertheless, the government encourages FIZ companies to use local raw materials/components

-To enable companies to enjoy FIZ facilities in areas where it is neither practical nor desirable to establish FIZs, companies can set up Licensed Manufacturing Warehouses (LMWs).
+To enable companies to enjoy FIZ facilities in areas where it is neither practical nor desirable to establish FIZs, companies can set up Licenced Manufacturing Warehouses (LMWs).
 Facilities accorded to LMWs are similar to factories operating in the FIZs.

 Companies normally approved for LMWs are those: